 Prior to S&P Mr. Tauzer was a senior pension actuary for CalPERS.
 There he was heavily involved in the Enterprise Risk Management and Asset Liability Management space, working in tangent with the Financial and Investment Offices to model and evaluate risks and develop industry leading practices to achieve long term system sustainability and risk mitigation.
 He led in the development of a system risk-mitigation policy that earned the 2016 Award for Excellence in Government Finance from the Government Finance Officers Association (GFOA).
 He also conducted analysis on California legislative pension bills, and was the signing actuary for over 350 annual public pension valuations.

 He is a Fellow of the Society of Actuaries with a specialty in Enterprise Risk Management, a Chartered Enterprise Risk Analyst, a Fellow of the Conference of Consulting Actuaries (CCA), and a member of the American Academy of Actuaries.
-Mr. Tauzer serves on the CCA’s Public Plan’s Steering Committee, as Chair of the Academy’s Public Plans Committee and as a member of their Pension Committee, and was just elected Vice Chair of the Society of Actuaries’ Retirement Section Council.
+Mr. Tauzer serves on the CCA’s Public Plan’s Steering Committee, as Chair of the Academy’s Public Plans Committee and as a member of their Pension Practice Council, and as Chair of the Society of Actuaries’ Retirement Section Council.

 He is also active promoting education, transparency, and best practices for pensions within California, serving on both the Board of the California Society of Municipal Analysts and the University of the Pacific’s Advisory Board for their Actuarial Science program.
 Finally, he is engaged in State leadership, serving on both the California Actuarial Advisory Panel as the Assembly Speaker’s representative and as a member of the California State Auditor’s High Risk Advisory Team for Local Governments.